Political warfare: Cold War era

 The NED "funded programs in support of candidates acceptable to the US in elections in Grenada, Panama, El Salvador, and Guatemala throughout 1984 and 1985 in order to prevent communist victories, and create stable pro-US governments".
 It was also active in Europe, funding groups to carry promote pro-North Atlantic Treaty Organization (NATO) propaganda in Britain, as well as a "right wing French student organisation ... linked to fascist paramilitaries".
 Other notable efforts included anti-Sandinista propaganda and opposition efforts in Nicaragua as well as anti-Communist propaganda and opposition efforts in support of the Solidarity movement in Poland between 1984 and 1990.
 According to a 1991 interview in The Washington Post with one of the creators of the NED, Allen Weinstein, "a lot of what we (NED) do today was done covertly 25 years ago by the CIA".

 21st century

-Cuba

-From 2010 to 2012, the United States operated ZunZuneo, a social media service similar to Twitter, in an attempt to instigate uprisings against the Cuban government in the long run.
-The program was initiated and overseen by the United States Agency for International Development, but its involvement was concealed behind international front companies.
-The plan was to draw in users, chiefly young people, with free text messages and non-controversial content until a critical mass is reached, after which more political messaging would be introduced and full opposition members can sign up.
-A large user base would also make it difficult for the Cuban government to shut down the service due to popular demand and a loss of revenue.
-During its development phase before official launch, engineers working on the project leveraged the user data they had on Cubans and prototype software to gather demographic and other intelligence, such as public opinions about opposition music acts in the lead-up to the 2009 Paz Sin Fronteras II concert.
-At its peak, more than 40,000 unsuspecting Cubans interacted on the platform.
-As the number of users grew, USAID struggled to cover the operating costs, especially the amount of text messaging fees paid to Cuba's mobile network providers.
-The project reached out to potential investors such as Twitter co-founder Jack Dorsey and interviewed industry executives to lead a front company that could make the program more viable commercially.
-These efforts ultimately failed to help, leaving many Cubans mystified after the service suddenly stopped working.